Krups Exhibition at LEDP - Digitised

 Exhibition Honouring Krups Legacy Opens at LEDP

-A unique exhibition celebrating the contribution of Krups and its dedicated workers to the social and economic fabric of Limerick for over 35 years, has opened at the LEDP Campus in Roxboro.
-Officially opened by the Príomh Chomhairleoir of Limerick city & County Council, Cllr.
-Dan McSweeney in the presence of H.E, German Ambassador-Designate to Ireland Mr David Gill, the exhibition forms part of Limerick Enterprise Development Partnership’s (LEDP) 25th year celebrations.
+Limerick: A unique exhibition celebrating the contribution of Krups and its dedicated workers to the social and economic fabric of Limerick for over 35 years, has opened at the LEDP Campus in Roxboro.
+Officially opened by the Príomh Chomhairleoir (Speaker) of Limerick City & County Council, Cllr. dan McSweeney in the presence of His Excellency, the German Ambassador-Designate to Ireland Mr David Gill, the exhibition forms part of Limerick Enterprise Development Partnership’s (LEDP) 25th year celebrations.

 Curated by Limerick Museum, and in collaboration with UL’s Centre for Irish-German Studies, the exhibition offers the public a nostalgic journey through Limerick's industrial past.
 Showcasing a collection of stories, artefacts, and memorabilia representing the rich history of the factory, it aims to shine a light on this important era of Limerick’s economic development.